SuperiorPython/EcoWatch/README.md

 Netlify's Redirects intercept this path and route it to the Netlify Serverless Function (get-current.js).

 The Serverless Function securely reads the OWM_API_KEY from Netlify's environment, calls the external OpenWeatherMap service, aggregates the data, and sends a clean JSON response back to the client.

-⚙️ Local Development Setup

-To run this project locally, you must run the client and the function files separately.

-Prerequisites

-Node.js (LTS recommended)

-An active API Key from OpenWeatherMap (OWM).

-Steps

-Clone the Repository & Navigate:

-git clone [YOUR_REPO_URL]
-cd ecowatch-dashboard

-Install Frontend Dependencies:

-cd frontend
-npm install

-Install Function Dependencies:

-cd functions
-npm install node-fetch

-Set Environment Variable (Crucial)

-You must set your API key as an environment variable in your terminal session before starting the functions.

-# In PowerShell:
-$env:OWM_API_KEY="YOUR_ACTUAL_OWM_API_KEY"

-# In Linux/macOS:
-export OWM_API_KEY="YOUR_ACTUAL_OWM_API_KEY"

-Run Netlify Dev Server:

-Since this is a Serverless application, the easiest way to test both the client and the functions locally is using the Netlify CLI.

-npm install -g netlify-cli
-cd .. # Back to the project root netlify dev

-🚀 Deployment (Netlify)

-This project is configured for automated deployment via Netlify.

-Link Repository: Connect your repository to Netlify.

-Build Settings: Use the following settings (defined in netlify.toml):

-Base Directory: ecowatch/frontend (Adjust based on your repository's nesting)

-Build Command: npm run build

-Publish Directory: frontend/build (or just build if Base is set correctly)

-Functions Directory: functions

-Secure Variables: In Netlify's UI, set the Environment Variable:

 Key: OWM_API_KEY